jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 ##### SemiAmbiguousComparisonStage

-For case 2, the `SemiAmbiguousComparisonStage` takes an objectively spellable `Node`, and the `Level` for a non-objectively spellable `Pitch`.
+For case 2 above, the `SemiAmbiguousComparisonStage` takes an objectively spellable `Node`, and the `Level` for a non-objectively spellable `Pitch`.

 The `SemiAmbiguousComparisonStage` iterates over each possible `PitchSpelling` in the `Level` of non-objectively spellable `Pitch`, penalizing the `PitchSpelling` values that break any of a variety of rules.

 ##### FullyAmbiguousComparisonStage

-For case 3, the `FullyAmbiguousComparisonStage` takes two `Level` values for each `Pitch` in the `Dyad`.
+For case 3 above, the `FullyAmbiguousComparisonStage` takes two `Level` values for each `Pitch` in the `Dyad`.

+The `FullyAmbiguousComparisonStage` iterates of each possible `PitchSpellingDyad` combination between the two `Level` values of the non-objectively spellable `Pitch` values, penalized the `Edge` containing `PitchSpellingDyad` values that any of a variety of rules.

 For each `Dyad` that is examined, infrastructure for judging potential spellings for each `Pitch` therein.